Scientific Name

 Description

-Echeveria 'Apollo' is an attractive succulent that forms rosettes of fleshy, lance-shaped leaves that range from sea blue to coral pink in full sunlight.
+Echeveria 'Apollo' is an attractive succulent that forms rosettes of narrow, lance-shaped leaves that range from sea blue to coral pink in full sunlight.

-Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
-Place the individual leaf in a succulent or cacti mix to propagate a leaf cutting and cover the dish until the new plant sprouts.
+Most Echeveria can be easily propagated from leaf cuttings, although a few are better propagated from seeds or stem cuttings.
+Place the individual leaf in a succulent or cacti mix to propagate a leaf cutting, and cover the dish until the new plant sprouts.

 See more at How to Grow and Care for Echeveria.